ramigs/nuxt-fauna-article/nuxt-fauna.md

 </div>
 ```

-Now, tell Nuxt to generate the site again, so that this client-side code is
+Now, tell Nuxt to generate the site again, so that the GitHub API call is
 included in the app's bundle:

 ```shell
 npm run generate
 ```

-And we’re done 💪
+And we’re done!

+A dynamic website that loads data in the frontend as the user visits the page
+that displays that data.

 ## Conclusion

-In this article, we've built a Repo Catalogue static website that you can deploy
+In this article, we've built a Repo Catalogue static website that you can now
-on a host of your choice.
+deploy on a host of your choice.

-The site "loads part of the data at build time, and then loads the rest of the
-data in the frontend as the user visits the page that displays that data"

-We've also seen that it doesn't always have to be a matter of A/B decision.
-We
+The intent was to point out that it doesn't always has to be a matter of A/B
-can aim for a "hybrid" solution whenever possible, using the best of both
+decision.
+We can aim for a "hybrid" solution whenever possible, using the best
-worlds, where we pre-render the most we can, and asynchronously fetch just the
+of both worlds, where we pre-render the most we can, and asynchronously fetch
-data we need.
+just the data we need.

 The code for this tutorial can be found in these GitHub repos: